-DAY 1 THURSDAY TBILISI ARRIVAL & CITY TOUR
+DAY 1 TBILISI ARRIVAL & CITY TOUR

 Continue to the 13th century Metekhi Church and monument to Vakhtang Gorgasali, the legendary founder of Tbilisi.
 Stroll through the Shardeni Street, an area with cozy cafés, wine tasting bars and souvenir shops.
-Stop by the Bridge of Peace over the Mtkvari River and take a leisurely stroll along Rustaveli Avenue.
+Stop by the glass Bridge of Peace over the Mtkvari River (Kura River) and take a leisurely stroll along Rustaveli Avenue.
 Overnight in Tbilisi.

-DAY 2 FRIDAY TBILISI – MTSKHETA – GORI – UPLISTSIKHE – TBILISI
+DAY 2 TBILISI – MTSKHETA – GORI – UPLISTSIKHE – TBILISI

 Continue to Gori, the town where the Joseph Stalin was born and went to school.
 Visit the large museum devoted to Stalin, the Gori’s best known attraction.

 Drive to the ancient cave town of Uplistsikhe, some 10 kilometers east of the town of Gori.
 Uplistsikhe played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity.
 Return to Tbilisi.
 Overnight in Tbilisi.

 DAY 3 TBILISI – ANANURI – GUDAURI – JVARI PASS – KAZBEGI – GERGETI – TBILISI

 Breakfast.
 Take the historic Georgian Military Road across the Caucasus Mountains to Kazbegi - a major route through the Caucasus from Georgia to Russia.

 Visit the 17th century Ananuri Castle, the seat of power of medieval Georgian dukes of Aragvi, and one of the most scenic fortresses of Georgia.
 You may climb up to the tallest of the fortress towers for fine views.